-My own fertility journey began when I was in my late 20s.
-I felt something was wrong when I started having mid-cycle bleeding and long, painful, and heavy menstrual periods.
-Given my age, my doctor recommended a “wait and see” approach.
+I felt something was wrong in my late 20s when I started having mid-cycle bleeding and long, painful, and heavy menstrual periods.
+Given my age, my general medicine doctor recommended a “wait and see” approach.
 I thought, “I know my own body the best.”
 At my insistence, I had an ultrasound that revealed a uterine fibroid the size of an apple.
 Soon after, surgery removed the fibroid but my recovery was slow.
 Moreover, the surgery also revealed endometriosis on my ovary.
 My surgeon informed me then that any of my pregnancies would have to be delivered via C-section, owing to the possibility of uterine rupture should I attempt to have a vaginal delivery.
 He also advised me that I become pregnant as soon as possible.

 Even though I was married at the time, becoming pregnant was easier said than done.
 While my career was starting to build momentum, my marriage was disintegrating, soon ending with a divorce.
 I had also just moved to New York City for a prestigious position as the sole North American Editor of The Lancet — one of the top medical journals in the world.
-This new role validated my previous 10 years of hard work that I devoted to cancer research.
-The new post gave me direct access to top experts and global leaders in biomedical research, medicine, public health, health policy, and health philanthropy.
+This new role validated my previous 10 years of hard work as a cancer scientist.
+The new post gave me direct access to top experts and global leaders in biological science, medicine, public health, health policy, and health philanthropy.

-Then, my life was soon to change for four different but related reasons.
+My life was soon to further be influenced by four different reasons.
 First, my father’s prostate cancer returned.
-I insisted he live with me in New York, which he did until he passed away.
+I insisted he lives with me in New York, which he did until he passed away.
 This was a very difficult time for me emotionally and physically.
 I realized then that having a family — the one I had not yet created — was what mattered the most to me.
 Second, at the same time, I discovered that I needed to have a second surgery to remove yet another uterine fibroid.
 Third, on top of that, I was diagnosed with autoimmune Hashimoto’s thyroiditis disease, of which infertility is a well-known outcome.
 Fourth is that I fell in love with a man who convinced me to follow him to San Francisco.

 It was a unique time in my life.
 I felt powerless, anxious, sad, uncertain, and hopeful — all at the same time.
-Even with the support of a loving partner and good medical care, I still felt I could and should be doing more to increase and optimize my chances of having a baby.
+Even with the support of a loving partner and the best medical care, I still felt I could and should be doing more to increase and optimize my chances of having a baby.
 I tried acupuncture, fertility massages, gluten-free diet, and over-the-counter antioxidants.
 I also tried to get a second opinion, wrongly assuming that it would be easy.
-I could not find a way to obtain an accessible, immediate, and affordable fertility second opinion.
-Therefore, I had to schedule another in-person appointment in one of the Bay Area based fertility clinics that would take months to materialize at the moment when urgency for me was everything.
+I could not find a way to obtain an immediate, easily accessible, and affordable independent fertility advice.
+Therefore, I had to schedule another in-person appointment in one of the Bay Area based fertility clinics that would take months to materialize — at the moment when urgency for me was everything.
 Then, I slowly came to suspect why my appointments kept getting further postponed and then canceled.
 My age and prior IVF failures meant I had a low chance of success.
-I would skew the clinic’s success rate statistics in the wrong direction.
-I was being denied medical care so the fertility clinics could keep their success rates in a more marketable range.
-This was unfair and unethical and it made me angry.
+I would skew the fertility clinic’s success rate statistics in the wrong direction.
+I was being denied medical intervention so the fertility clinic could keep it's success rate in a more marketable range.
+This was not only unfair and unethical but also made me angry.

-To make matters worse, around the same time, I made another distressing discovery about myself — that I am a pre-mutation genetic carrier for fragile X syndrome.
+To make matters worse, around the same time, I made another distressing discovery about myself — that I am a pre-mutation genetic carrier for the so called fragile X syndrome.
 Among other issues, this syndrome induces premature ovarian failure and lower egg count at earlier age, making me reproductively speaking much older than my actual biological age.
-Why, I wondered, was I just finding this out about myself at age 42 — something that I was born with and for which a simple and inexpensive blood test could have been done early on?
-Of course, had I known this genetic makeup about myself earlier in my life, I would have had the choice to act earlier when my chances of having a baby with natural conception and/or medical intervention were much higher.
+Why, I wondered, was I just finding this out about myself at age 42 — something that I was born with and for which a simple and inexpensive blood test could have detected it early on?
+Of course, had I known this genetic makeup about myself earlier in my life, I would have had the choice to act earlier when my chances of having a baby with natural conception and/or medical intervention were much, much higher.